kishorekumaru/yo-less-base/README.md

-##Steps to install and run the Yeoman based app
+##Steps to install and run Yeoman based app

 ###Check and Install the default packages###